 We’d love to hear what your personal experience of the menopause has been.

-Perhaps you’ve got some suggestions on natural therapies that you found worked for you.
+Do you have any suggestions on natural therapies that you found worked for you?

 We’d love to hear from you so please leave us a comment in the box below.

 (Enquire about your free hormone healh consultation today!)